Thank you for writing to me about energy and onshore wind. I have read your email carefully and noted the key points that you raise.

-The development of renewable energy is already a tremendous UK success story and, thanks to significant investment and support, renewable capacity has quadrupled since 2010.
-Last year 30% of our electricity generation came from renewable sources and the Government has sent clear signals to investors and businesses that our country is transitioning to a low-carbon economy.
+The development of renewable energy is already a tremendous UK success story, and thanks to significant investment and support, renewable capacity has quadrupled in the past decade.
+Over half of our power now comes from low carbon sources and the Government has sent clear signals to investors and businesses that our country is transitioning to a low-carbon economy.

-As I understand, however, the Government has said that it doesn’t believe that more large-scale onshore wind power is right for England at this time.
-While onshore wind farms play an important role in supporting our renewable needs, it’s important to appreciate that they can often fail to win public support.
-That’s why I believe that it’s right that more power has been given to local communities in which wind farms are built, with the final say resting locally.
+While onshore wind farms play an important role in supporting our renewable needs, it is important to appreciate that they often fail to win public support.
+That is why it is right that more say has been given to local communities on where wind farms can be built, with the final say resting locally.

-Ultimately, it’s right that support should be focused on technologies where it’s most needed which is why the Government announced in the Clean Growth Strategy that it would make up to £557 million of annual funding available for less established technologies, including onshore wind projects on remote islands, that directly benefit local communities.
-I understand that the next funding auction is planned for spring 2019.
+Ultimately, it is right that support should be focused on technologies where it is most needed, which is why the Government announced in the Clean Growth Strategy that it would make up to £557 million of annual funding available for less established technologies including onshore wind projects on remote islands that directly benefit local communities.

-Thank you once again for taking the time to contact me.
+Thank you once again for writing to me about this important issue.

 With best wishes.